asartalo/pq/README.md

 establish the database connection (see above).  minReconnectInterval controls the duration to wait before trying to re-establish the database connection after connection loss.
 After each consecutive failure this interval is doubled, until maxReconnectInterval is reached.
-A successful connection establishment procedure resets the interval back to minReconnectInterval.
+Successfully completing the connection establishment procedure resets the interval back to minReconnectInterval.

 * a connection string used for establishing the database connection conninfo string used for establishing the connection (see above).
 The return